kairosity/mp3-snapathon/testing.md

-- used a @context_processor to inject datetime into all templates - so I don't need to keep passing it around.

 ### Issue 3:
 I wanted to implement a shuffle function for the vote page so that no one's images are given undue physical priority.
 For example if one image is always the first listed, and there are 50 images in the competition, which are paginated 10 per page, all images one page 1 are more than likely going to get more votes.